SannaAb/EBV_RNASeqPipeline/README.md

 ## Alignment

 The quality filtered reads are aligned towards the Human (Grch38) and EBV (NC_007605.1) reference genomes using STAR.
 We are aligning to the two reference genomes seperately to make sure we are not missing possible human-like regions within the viral reference.
+Afterwards dont forget to create the index for the bamfiles using samtools!

 **Modification in script**: